LGD: Label-guided Self-distillation for Object Detection: Experiment

 \subsection{Comparison with Classical Teacher-based KD}

 We also compare the proposed \textbf{teacher-free} LGD with the classical \textbf{teacher-based} method, FGFI\,\cite{wang2019distilling}.
 Experiments are conducted on RetinaNet 2$\times$ $ms$ with backbones R-50, 101 and 101 DCN respectively.
-As shown in Figure~\ref{fig:distill-50-101-dcnv2-retinanet} and Table~\ref{tab:involve_teacher_based_kd}, our proposed method performs better when student is getting stronger.
+As shown in Figure~\ref{fig:distill-50-101-dcnv2-retinanet} and Table~\ref{tab:involve_teacher_based_kd}, our framework performs better when student gets stronger.
 Towards strong detector with R-101 DCN as backbone, LGD is \textbf{0.9}\% and \textbf{1.4}\% superior to LabelEnc and FGFI.
-The reason why the benefits of FGFI diminish and even become negative might attribute to the lacking of much stronger teacher\,\cite{zhang2021improve,yao2021gdetkd}.
+The reason why the benefits of FGFI diminish might attribute to lack of much stronger teacher\,\cite{zhang2021improve,yao2021gdetkd}.
 We believe it is possible that FGFI with larger teacher or other stronger teacher-based detection KD can outperform ours, but such teacher-presumed setting is not the design purpose of our framework.